 If none of this seems to work, it is time to call a plumber.
 If the clog is too far down the pipe, or too dense for you to handle alone, a plumber can help.
 An experienced plumber will have better tools and knowledge to help unclog a toilet and get it back to proper order.

 Before you continue to try more and more tricks, it is best to call a plumber.
 Too many substances in your toilet could cause more damage to the toilet itself or the surrounding area.
 S&B Plumbers are always ready to handle your plumbing emergencies and can solve the problem quickly.

 Work With S&B Plumbing

 We have been in business since 1985, so you can trust that we continue to improve our tools and knowledge.
 S&B Plumbing works hard to keep our customers satisfied and make sure our work is the best quality.
 As a family owned business, we know how it feels to have someone in your home, so we treat you and your home with the utmost respect.

-We offer many services for residents in Utah and Wyoming.
-Not only do we handle plumbing emergencies, but we offer water heater installation, faucet repair, main water line services, installation of new plumbing or remodeled spaces and more!
-We want to help you with anything that gets in the way of your day to day life.
+We offer many services for residents in Utah.
+Not only do we handle plumbing emergencies, but we offer water heater installation, faucet repair, main water line services, installation of the new plumbing or remodeled spaces, and more!
+We want to help you with anything that gets in the way of your day-to-day life.
 Handling plumbing professionally keeps your home from damage.